 Things such as 1080p movie mode at 60 frames per second and 720p at 120 fps.

-I am blissfully happy that they have also decided against going for the huge megapixels in this model and have actually reduced the count from 21.1 on the Canon EOS 1Ds to 18mp on the EOS 1Dx.
-They have however, decided to greatly improve the quality of the sensor instead…nice one Canon.
+I am blissfully happy that they have also decided against going for the huge megapixels in this mode.
+They have actually reduced the count from 21.1 on the Canon EOS 1Ds to 18mp on the EOS 1Dx.
+They have however, decided to greatly improve the quality of the sensor instead.
+Nice one Canon.

-I used to own the pro range from Canon as in two of the 1D series of DSLR’s but reverted back to the EOS 5D range for compactness, lightness and ease of use.
-However, this may just get me working out in the gym again so I can reap all the benefits that this beast offers (although what will the next incarnation of the 5D series hold…Canon EOS 5Dx anyone?)
+I used to own the pro range from Canon as in two of the 1D series of DSLR's but reverted back to the EOS 5D range.
+Mostly for compactness, lightness and ease of use.
+However, this may just get me working out in the gym again so I can reap all the benefits that this beast offers.
+Although what will the next incarnation of the 5D series hold…Canon EOS 5Dx anyone?

 The camera worked extremely well and put up with whatever I threw at it.

-However, in my typical style, I thought about how this camera could be made not only better but excellent with various additions I would like to see.
-Contour released newer models over the years which greatly improved in many areas but about a month or so ago, another company called Go Pro released what was to become my dream “mini-take-anywhere” camera.
+However, in my typical style, I thought about how this camera could be made not only better but excellent.
+Better with various additions I would like to see.
+Contour released newer models over the years which greatly improved in many areas.
+However, about a month or so ago, another company called Go Pro released what was to become my dream "mini-take-anywhere" camera.